pawelzny/pawelzny.github.io/_posts/2017-08-07-must-have-celery-4-configuration.md

 date: 2017-08-07 00:00:00 +0200
 categories: [python, celery]
 tags: [python, celery]
+description: >-
+  Celery is not as obvious as you think.
+Quick example of must have, basic configuration when working on Django project.
 ---

 Last time we talk about basic configuration of Celery in Django project.